zimmermq/cloudflare-ddns-docker/README.md

 # ☁️ Cloudflare DDNS IP Updater - Docker
 Lightweight Docker Container that dynamically updates the IP via Cloudflare API.
+Access your home network remotely via a custom domain name without a static IP!

 ## About
-This is a fork of K0P1-Git/cloudflare-ddns-updater script added with **docker** support and some notification services.
+This is a fork of [K0P1-Git/cloudflare-ddns-updater](https://github.com/K0P1-Git/cloudflare-ddns-updater) script added with **docker** support and some **notification services**.
-The image is based on alpine docker image, the script uses pure BASH and updates are scheduled with cron.
+- lightweight docker image based on alpine
+- written in pure BASH
+- scheduled with crond
+- notification services
+  - slack
+  - discord
+  - ntfy
+  - telegram

 ## Configuration
 ### Example docker-compose.yml